jaylach/whimper/README.md

 ```

 # a complex example
-You can find a slightly more, though not any less contrived, examples at [examples/complex.js](https://github.com/jaylach/whimper/blob/master/examples/complex.js).
+You can find a slightly more, though not any less contrived, example at [examples/complex.js](https://github.com/jaylach/whimper/blob/master/examples/complex.js).
 You can run this example by doing ...
 ```
 $ node complex --dir test